mstasinskipl/boostTypers/readme.md

 Galleries:
 1. To start import galleries use this command: `php artisan galleries:import`
+2. After imported galleries hou should link storage path to public path by command `php artisan storage:link`
-2. Remember if you want to have access to galleries by API you should use header like:
+3. Remember if you want to have access to galleries by API you should use header like:

     <ul>
     <li>